reactjs/rfcs/README.md

 ## Guidelines for RFCs

-Contributors are encouraged to use Flow type annotations and proposal-stage syntax when doing so makes an RFC easier to understand or to reason about.
+Contributors are encouraged to use type annotations and proposal-stage syntax when doing so makes an RFC easier to understand or to reason about.

 **React's RFC process owes its inspiration to the [Yarn RFC process], [Rust RFC process], and [Ember RFC process]**